Arrival and Check-In

-Consult the IO website for instructions regarding the following arrival steps:
+Consult the OISS website for instructions regarding the following arrival steps:

 Exchange students will be expected to participate in orientation programming prior to the start of classes.
 The duration and schedule of orientation programs will vary, depending on the term of arrival.

 - Fall arrivals

 Exchange students are invited to participate in orientation activities open to all new Northwestern and transfer students, including: International Student Orientation, hosted by the Office of International Student and Scholar Services, and Wildcat Welcome, hosted by the Office of New Student and Family Programs.
 These typically take place about 10 days prior to the start date of the fall quarter.
-ULA will also organize some customized programming for exchange students.
+GLO will also organize some customized programming for exchange students.

 - Winter and spring arrivals

 GLO will provide orientation a specialized orientation program for exchange students only, scheduled one day prior to the start date of classes.

 U.S. immigration regulation states all J-1 students attending Northwestern are REQUIRED to "check-in" at the Office of International Student and Scholar Services within five days of arrival on campus.
 Your immigration check-in will be organized as part of orientation activities.
 Review check-in requirements, and come prepared with required documents to orientation.

 Employment options for international students are limited but available.
-In most cases, J-1 students must obtain specific employment authorization from the IO, particularly when pursuing off-campus work.
+In most cases, J-1 students must obtain specific employment authorization from the OISS, particularly when pursuing off-campus work.
 You must obtain permission before beginning employment, even if it is for purposes of fulfilling an internship requirement.
-For more information about employment restrictions and applying for authorization, visit the IO website or consult with an IO adviser.
+For more information about employment restrictions and applying for authorization, visit the OISS website or consult with an OISS adviser.